salzmanlab-admin/DEEPEST-Fusion/custom_scripts/readme.md

 # Custom scripts
 The provided custom scripts in this folder have been used to perform downstream systems-level analysis on the fusions detected by DEEPEST on the TCGA corpus.
 The scripts also generate the figures that have been used to depict the analysis.
-All scripts are in R and all needed files for running them are provided in [files folder] (https://github.com/salzmanlab/DEEPEST-Fusion/tree/master/custom_scripts/files).
+All scripts are in R and all needed files for running them are provided in [files folder](https://github.com/salzmanlab/DEEPEST-Fusion/tree/master/custom_scripts/files).
 The following packages needed to be installed in R before running the scripts:

 - data.table
 - stringr